 Our old vines give us an average yield of 4000 kg/ha.
 Grapes are a medium size with blue pigmentation.
 When cultivated in the highest part of Axarquia, grapes give medium body, high acidity wines with a medium alcoholic grade and bluish hues.
-The Romé grape variety coexists with other local strains such as Grenache and Jaén.
+The Romé native grape variety coexists with other local strains such as Grenache and Jaén.
 Here at Sedella Vinos, we produce nothing but the highest quality wines, we practice organic agriculture and never use any synthetic products.

 Mist carries minerals from the sea and deposits them on vine leaves.
 When the sun comes out these minerals dry out, resulting in burns on the leaves, this is very typical of Mediterranean vineyards.

 Here Lauren tells us a little something about organic viticulture, he explains why vines are treated with chamomile, a natural compound.